6 Experts Discuss How AI Will Change The Future Of Wall Street (Part 1)

 Bloomberg recently noted, "An estimated 90 percent of all data in existence today were created in the past two years."
 Getting comfortable with unfamiliar datasets and machine learning investment theories will most certainly be a major challenge for institutions as they move toward AI investment solutions.

-David Arefiat, Trade Ideas: Institutional investors are faced with challenges to their existing systems and the need to apply the new tech of AI, quant modeling, and Big Data to their decisions.
+David Aferiat, Trade Ideas: Institutional investors are faced with challenges to their existing systems and the need to apply the new tech of AI, quant modeling, and Big Data to their decisions.

 Even outside larger IT projects, there's less of a reason other than tradition to want a Bloomberg terminal at a cost of $24k/year when AI-generated analytics—with a performance record of capturing alpha—can be 1/4 the cost.
 This makes AI the new tables stakes.
 You won't necessarily win using it, but you will definitely lose without a plan for accessing it.